takuseno/d3rlpy/README.md

 ## deploy
-Machine learning models often require dependencies even after deployment. scikit-batch-rl provides more flexible options to solve this problem via torch script so that the production environment never cares about which algorithms and hyperparameters are used to train.
+Machine learning models often require dependencies even after deployment. d3rlpy provides more flexible options to solve this problem via torch script so that the production environment never cares about which algorithms and hyperparameters are used to train.